 How much can I receive?

 Many PhD studentships, including those offered by universities, professional bodies, or charities, foundations and trusts, provide three years' funding paid at a similar rate to the Research Council grant:

 - Fees-only studentship - These cover a student's tuition fees, plus any associated project and training costs.

-For example, a University of Manchester School of Social Sciences PhD studentship includes tuition fees for three years and a maintenance grant of £15,285 (2020/21 rate) per year for living expenses, plus associated research costs - such as fieldwork and attending conferences - from the Research Training Support Grant.
+For example, a University of Manchester School of Social Sciences PhD studentship includes tuition fees for three-and-a-half years and a maintenance grant of £16,062 (2022/23 rate) per year for living expenses, plus associated research costs - such as fieldwork and attending conferences - from the Research Training Support Grant.

 Is my programme eligible for a PhD studentship?